 The spontaneous persona is looking for confirmation that you can get them what they need quickly.
 They enjoy movement and simplicity.
 No need to bother them with details and cold, hard facts...if your product seems right for their needs, they'll make a quick purchase.
 Most spontaneous visitors just have to like you to convert.

 The humanistic persona tends to be a people centered, empathetic individual.
 They make slow and emotional buying decisions because they value and seek relationships from the company they are buying from.

 The methodical persona enjoys the details and fine print and hates disorganization.
 This individual wants to know what your process is.
 Is there evidence of what your claiming your product or service can do?
 The methodical persona wants documentation of truth.
 They want to know EXACTLY how your product or service can solve their problem.
 This persona makes slow, logical decisions when buying and is usually the most difficult to convert.

 Knowing how each persona acts will help you better target them and cater to their needs.
 Want to know how each of these personas sees your ad, landing page or site?
-Send us a tweet @Forthea and we’ll show you.
-In my next blog post, I’ll explain what your ad and landing page should include to serve each of the four personas.
+Send us a tweet @Forthea and we'll show you.
+In my next blog post, we'll explain what your ad and landing page should include to serve each of the four personas.